imyp/QuoteWeave/README.md

 QuoteWeave: a site to create, find, and share quotes.

+## How to compile and run our web-app

+### Prerequisites
+- Docker
+- Docker Compose

+### Compilation & Initialization
+The application is containerized using Docker.
+The database schema is defined in `backend/schema.postgresql` and initial data population is handled by scripts.

+To build and run the application:

+1.  **Build and Run with Docker Compose**:
+    Open a terminal in the project's root directory (where `docker-compose.yml` is located) and run:
+    ```bash
+    docker-compose up -d --build
+    ```
+    This command will:
+    *   Build the Docker images for the backend and frontend.
+    *   Start the services (application, database).
+    *   The `backend/prestart.sh` script will automatically run, which:
+        *   Initializes the database schema using `backend/schema.postgresql`.
+        *   Populates the database with sample data via `python cli.py populate-full`.
+        *   Creates a default admin user.

+### How to Interact with Our Web-App
+Once the `docker-compose up` command completes successfully:
+- The web application will be accessible at [http://localhost:3000](http://localhost:3000).
+- The backend API will be accessible at [http://localhost:8000](http://localhost:8000) (with API docs at [http://localhost:8000/docs](http://localhost:8000/docs)).

 ## Quirks

 - If "could not validate credentials", it means that the JWT token has expired and that you need to log out and log in again.